ietf-rats-wg/eat/draft-ietf-rats-eat.md

 BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This document reuses terminology from JWT {{RFC7519}}, COSE
-{{RFC8152}}, and CWT {{RFC8392}}.
+This document reuses terminology from JWT {{RFC7519}} and CWT {{RFC8392}}.

+Claim -
+: A piece of information asserted about a subject.
+A claim is represented as pair with a value and either a name or key to identify it.

-Claim Name.
+Claim Name -
-: The human-readable name used to identify a claim.
+: A unique text string that identifies the claim.
+It is used as the claim name for JSON encoding.

-Claim Key.
+Claim Key -
-: The CBOR map key or JSON name used to identify a claim.
+: The CBOR map key used to identify a claim.

-Claim Value.
+Claim Value -
 : The value portion of the claim.
 A claim value can be any CBOR data item or JSON value.

-CWT Claims Set.
+CWT/JWT Claims Set -
 : The CBOR map or JSON object that contains the claims conveyed by the CWT or JWT.

+This document reuses terminology from RATS Architecure {{RATS.Architecture}}

+Attester
+:

+Verifier
+:

+Relying Party
+:

+Attestation Evidence
+:

+Attestation Results
+:

 Attestation Key Material (AKM).
 : The key material used to sign the EAT token.
 If it is done